 Surprised that eggs are considered a superfood?
 It wasn’t too long ago that eggs picked up a reputation as an unhealthy food to avoid because they could contribute to serious health problems.
-Now we know that just the opposite is true: Eggs are a concentrated source of potent nutrients, and they can play a vital role in our diets, especially when we’re trying to shed excess pounds.
+Now we know that just the opposite is true: Eggs are a concentrated source of potent nutrients and provide many health benefits.
+They can play a vital role in our diets, especially when we’re trying to shed excess pounds.

 Eggs are PowerFuels on the Nutrisystem program because they are a source of high-quality protein with only about 80 calories per serving.
 One large egg (one serving) comes with five grams of fat, including 1.6 grams of saturated fat.
 The concerns about egg consumption were based on the 187 milligrams of cholesterol in an average egg.
 High blood cholesterol levels are associated with heart disease, but recent research has determined that eating foods high in cholesterol does not directly increase the levels stored in your body.
 (Foods loaded with saturated fats, such as fatty meats, are more likely to lead to high blood cholesterol.)

 A typical large egg provides you with about seven grams of complete protein (yet another one the superfood benefits of eggs), contained in both the yolk (yellow) and the albumen (white) parts.
 The yolk is a rich source of vitamin A and D, B vitamins, zinc and iron.
 It also delivers two important antioxidants, lutein and zeaxanthin.
 These nutrients protect your eyes from aging related conditions, such as macular degeneration, a leading cause of blindness in the United States that affects over 10 million people.
 They also support healthy brain functioning.